-1.1 Our school's mission statement talks of valuing the individuality of all our children.
+1.1 Our school's culture ensures we value the individuality of all our children.
 We are committed to giving all our children every opportunity to achieve the highest of standards.
 Within this ethos of achievement, we do not tolerate bullying or harassment of any kind.
 Pupils will be provided with the opportunity to experience, understand, and celebrate diversity.